 Practices must maintain a Policy and Procedures Manual.
-The manual must contain all policies, procedures, and protocols specific to the practice, and must be consistent with all current AASM Practice Parameters, AASM Clinical Guidelines, AASM Clinical Practice Guidelines and AASM Best Practice Guidelines (available at http://www.aasmnet.org/practiceguidelines.aspx).
+The manual must contain all policies, procedures, and protocols specific to the practice, and must be consistent with all current AASM Practice Parameters, AASM Clinical Guidelines and AASM Best Practice Guidelines (available at https://aasm.org/clinical-resources/practice-standards/practice-guidelines/?cid=120).
 The manual must contain all policies and procedures required within these Independent Sleep Practice Standards for Accreditation.